-This study was conducted in healthy men and women (who were not pregnant) who were 18-55 years of age to assess the safety, tolerability and immunogenicity of ascending dose levels of various BNT162 mRNA vaccine candidates.
-In the part of the study reported here, assessment of three dose levels ($10 \mu g$, $30 \mu g$ or $100 \mu g$) of the BNT162b1 candidate was conducted at two sites in the USA.
-This study used a sentinel cohort design with progression and dose escalation taking place after review of data from the sentinel cohort at each dose level.
-The study is registered at ClinicalTrials.gov (NCT04368728).
-The phase I portion of this study was observer-blinded at the site level.
-Investigators were blinded to participant-level study intervention assignment; but investigators were not blinded to group-level assignment for the dataset included in this Article.
+This study was conducted in healthy men and nonpregnant women 18 to 55 years of age to assess the safety, tolerability, and immunogenicity of ascending dose levels of various BNT162 mRNA vaccine candidates.
+In the part of the study reported here, assessment of three dose levels ($10-\mu g$, $30-\mu g$, or $100-\mu g$) of the BNT162b1 candidate was conducted at two sites in the United States.
+This study utilized a sentinel cohort design with progression and dose escalation taking place after review of data from the sentinel cohort at each dose level.